-To find out about taking part in research as a participant you can read about Your Role in NHS Research and go to the UK Clinical Trials Gateway to find out about research taking place in your area.
+To find out about taking part in research as a participant you can read about Your Role in NHS Research and go to Be Part of Research to find out about research taking place in your area.
 Alternatively you can ask your healthcare professionals about research projects

 Public and Patient Involvement in Research (PPIRes)

 The Research Office has hosted the PPIRes project for 14 years (see the PPIRes poster below):

 PPIRes supports a panel of 60 volunteers from Norfolk and Suffolk.
 Our volunteers work with researchers to deliver robust and ethical Patient and Public Involvement (PPI) in primary and secondary care.
 They contribute to developing the research idea and when a research study is funded.

 We also invite patient and carer groups and local charities to join PPIRes volunteers to collaborate with research teams.

 This image was co-designed with PPIRes members.
 It illustrates how PPI can impact on the life cycle of a research project.